 The John C. Rouman Classical Lecture Series at the UNH was created in 1997 by a generous gift from the Christos and Mary Papoutsy Charitable Foundation.
 This series of lectures and events promotes and enhances awareness of the Classics in New Hampshire. throughout New England, and beyond.
 Topics explored each year by the series cover a range of subjects within Greco-Roman civilization including mythology, literature, history, philosophy, art, and language.
 Lectures are delivered by internationally-recognized speakers and scholars.

 The lecture series honors Professor Emeritus John C. Rouman, who taught in the UNH Classics Program for many years.
-One of UNH's most distinguished scholars and faculty members, John C. Rouman has exhibited and continues to display extraordinary devotion to the field.
+One of UNH's most distinguished scholars and faculty members, John C. Rouman exhibited extraordinary devotion to the field.
 A former Fulbright Scholar in Byzantine Greek, Dr. Rouman won the prestigious National Award for Excellence in Teaching of Classics and the Distinguished Teaching Award from UNH.
 Dr. Rouman passed in August 2022.

 The Papoutsy Charitable Foundation manages a website devoted to the Lecture Series, which includes transcripts of past lectures, a photo gallery, and much more.

 The John C. Rouman Lecture Series Advisory Board

-J. C. Rouman Lecture Board: Harriet Fertik, Fr.
-Constantine Desrosiers, the Honorable William Gardner, Christos and Mary Papoutsy, Paul Properzio, John Rouman, R. Scott Smith, Stephen Trzaskoma, and Richard Clairmont.
+J. C. Rouman Lecture Board: Susan Curry, Fr.
+Constantine Desrosiers, the Honorable William Gardner, Selma Naccach-Hoff, Christos and Mary Papoutsy, Paul Properzio, R. Scott Smith, and Richard Clairmont.

 Stereotypes of Greek and Roman Slaves: A Consideration of Ancient Prejudice